PipedreamHQ/pipedream/docs/docs/components/README.md

 ## Sharing Components

-Contribute to the Pipedream community by publishing and sharing new components, and contributing to the maintenance of existing ones.
+Contribute to the Pipedream community by publishing and sharing new components, and contributing to the maintenance of existing components.

 ### Verified Components